reicalasso/beyond_transformer/docs/sphinx/_build/html/_sources/index.rst.txt

 Architecture Overview
 --------------------

-NSMs use a state-based approach where:
+pulses use a state-based approach where:

 1. **Token-to-State Routing** maps input tokens to fixed-size state vectors
 2. **State Propagation** updates states using gated mechanisms